raselhere/PASMA-Personalised-AI-Powered-Smart-Medical-Assistant-/README.md

+@about.html Study this file and move all of it's css codes in @global.css page. then use that css file to style in the about page.
+The existing design must be remain same. i repeat the existing design must not change. so study each every word of code carefully and then proceed.

 # PASMA-Personalised-AI-Powered-Smart-Medical-Assistant-
 Personalised AI-powered health care system built with Flask.
 Features a medical admin panel with CRUD functionality, chatbot integration, role-based access, and structured JSON storage for managing patients, doctors, and medicines in a web-based environment.